-With all the herbs in my garden, I needed to make a meal that used at least some of the overgrown parsley.
-So, I decided to do a Turkey Breast London broil with Parsley Rub on a cast iron skillet.
-I just purchased a cast iron skillet that doesn't have a handle so I can use it on the grill as well as in the oven.
+With all the herbs in my garden, I needed to make a meal using at least some overgrown parsley.
+So, I decided to do a Turkey Breast London broil recipe with Parsley Rub on a cast iron skillet.
+I just purchased a cast iron skillet that doesn't have a handle, so I can use it on the grill and in the oven.
 Something similar to this one from Amazon.

 1 lb Turkey Breast boneless London Broil cut